frace/kodi-overlay/README.md

 ## Available ebuilds
         [M] app-admin/istatd-0.5.7
             net-libs/libshairplay-1.0_pre20130416
-            media-plugins/kodi-addon-pvr-14.0_rc3
+        [M] media-plugins/kodi-addon-pvr-14.0_rc3
-            media-plugins/kodi-addon-pvr-9999
+        [M] media-plugins/kodi-addon-pvr-9999
             media-tv/kodi-14.0
             media-tv/kodi-9999

+Possibly ebuilds become masked [M] if
+- they are unmaintained.
-Masked [M] ebuilds are unmaintained and are not in sync with possible upstream ebuilds.
+- they are not in sync with upstream ebuilds.
+- they are in a very unstable state.

 ## Bugs